 Basilar artery fenestration (or more simply, basilar fenestration) is the most common intracranial arterial fenestration.
 It refers to duplication of a portion of the artery, thought to occur due to failed fusion of plexiform primitive longitudinal neural arteries 4.
 Its reported prevalence is h...

-The basilar venous plexus lies between the endosteal and visceral layers of the dura on the inner surface of the clivus.
-It connects the:
+The basilar venous plexus lies between the endosteal and visceral layers of the dura on the inner surface of the clivus and connects numerous regional venous structures:

 The basilic vein, along with the cephalic vein, is one of the primary superficial veins that drain the upper limb 1.
 It courses through both the forearm and arm, and contributes to the formation of the axillary vein.